ambekarsameer96/Negative-Interference-UD/README.md

 We built upon the paper [Meta-learning for fast cross-lingual adaptation in dependency parsing](https://arxiv.org/abs/2104.04736) and [On Negative Interference in Multilingual Models:
 Findings and A Meta-Learning Treatment]() along the codebase of Udify.

+# Abstract

+The recent success of NLP can largely be ascribed to the development of large-scale pretraining methods that utilize the vast amount of training data.
+Therefore, only high-resource languages are beneficiaries of these large models.
+One way to solve it is to train multilingual models that can leverage information from high-resource languages to improve performance in low-resource languages.
+Modern effective and resource-lean cross-lingual adaptation algorithms are based on meta-learning.
+However, combining different languages can degrade performance in high-resource languages, a phenomenon known as negative interference.
+In this work, we do a systematic study of negative interference in the meta-learning framework on the task of dependency parsing.
+We investigate the effect of negative interference on language transfer in multilingual models and its relationship with language similarity.

 # Environment Setup
 Ideally setup a conda environment and install all the requirements. jobfiles folder consist of all the required .sh files to run on Lisa.
 Use lisaatcs.job to setup your environment.